 1977 - Terry McDermott grabbed a hat-trick as we thumped Hamburger SV 6-0 at Anfield in the second leg of the UEFA Super Cup, to win the trophy 7-1 on aggregate, with Phil Thompson, David Fairclough and Kenny Dalglish also on target.
 This game marked Kevin Keegan’s first return to Anfield after leaving for Germany in the summer, and he was roundly booed whenever he touched the ball.

 1930 - Bobby Gurney bagged three of his sixteen strikes against us as Sunderland beat us by the odd goal in eleven at Roker Park, with Tommy Lucas putting through his own net to open the scoring.
-Outside-right Danny McRorie struck his first reds goal with Fred Hopkin and Gordon Hodgson adding to a very late Jimmy Smith brace.
+Outside-right Danny McRorie struck his first reds goal with Fred Hopkin nabbing his twelfth and last for the club.
+Gordon Hodgson also added to a very late Jimmy Smith brace.
 We were without Hopkin for much of the game after he had to be carried off injured, spending half an hour unconscious in the dressing room.
 We therefore became the only visiting side to have twice scored five goals on Wearside without tasting victory, having also done so in a draw in January 1907.
-James Connor nabbed one of his five goals past us, with Jimmy Leonard also on target.
+James Connor nabbed the first of his five goals past us, with Jimmy Leonard also on target.

 1902 - Sam Raybould scored four goals, including a penalty, as we trounced Grimsby Town 9-2 in a top-flight game at Anfield.
 Edgar Chadwick and Arthur Goddard both also bagged braces, with George Livingstone also on target.